 Besides acknowledgment of the complexity of Weber's thought on charisma, there is a significant practical implication relating to the matter, which now reveals all its theoretical innocence.
-It concerns which twentieth-century or contemporary leaders should be classified as 'charismatic', and which ones should not.
-This question assumes that charismatic leadership must essentially, if not exclusively, be ascribed to leaders' personal qualities (which are extraordinary, and are acknowledged as such): this is the position taken by the more psychological/political science movement in the classic literature on political leadership (Barber 1972; Kavanagh 1974; Willner 1984; Blondel 1987; Greenstein 2000).
-While certain of these authors have acknowledged the importance of facilitating contexts and the relational dimension of charismatic leadership, they are united by their emphasis on the leadership attributes, styles, or skills that are traits of an individual President or, in parliamentary systems, a Prime Minister.
+It concerns which twentieth-century or contemporary leaders should be classified as "charismatic," and which ones should not.
+This question assumes that charismatic leadership must essentially, if not exclusively, be ascribed to leaders' personal qualities (which are extraordinary and are acknowledged as such); this is the position taken by the more psychological/political science movement in the classic literature on political leadership (Barber 1972; Kavanagh 1974; Willner 1985; Blondel 1987; Greenstein 2000).
+Although certain of these authors have acknowledged the importance of facilitating contexts and the relational dimension of charismatic leadership, they are united by their emphasis on the leadership attributes, styles, or skills that are traits of an individual president or, in parliamentary systems, a prime minister.

-On the contrary, the key question is not - in the light of the theory propounded in this article - what political leaders throughout the last century were charismatic, but what charismatic processes involving political leaders were activated.
+On the contrary, the key question is not-in the light of the theory propounded in this article-what political leaders throughout the last century were charismatic, but what charismatic processes involving political leaders were activated.
 Seen through this lens, only a limited number of cases possibly exhibit the properties of charismatic politics.
-Among the most famous, one could probably suggest the cases of Mussolini, Hitler, Roosevelt, Stalin, De Gaulle, Fidel Castro, Perón, Mao Tse Tung, Berlusconi, Chavez, Trump.
-Contrary to conventional wisdom, however, these leaders have been charismatic not so much because of their personalities as because of the (meta-personal) properties of the process in which they have been involved, and which they actively contributed to triggering.
-In fact, from a more complete reading of Weber's treatment of leadership and charisma, one may outline a repertoire of meta-personal forms of charisma that draws on all the theoretical implications.
-However, a prime condition is that the presumed quality of an 'innate' gift of personal charisma be removed.
+Among the most famous, one could probably suggest the cases of Mussolini, Hitler, Roosevelt, Stalin, De Gaulle, Fidel Castro, Perón, Mao Tse Tung, Berlusconi, Chavez, and Trump.
+Contrary to conventional wisdom, however, these leaders have been charismatic not so much because of their personalities as because of the (metapersonal) properties of the process in which they have been involved and which they actively contributed to triggering.27 In fact, from a more complete reading of Weber's treatment of leadership and charisma, one may outline a repertoire of metapersonal forms of charisma that draws on all the theoretical implications.
+However, a prime condition is that the presumed quality of an "innate" gift of personal charisma be removed.
 This strategy for identifying charismatic legitimacy should consider several, if not all, of the elements in the following repertoire:

-&lt;sup>27 Even in relation to these cases there is no lack of strongly, and sometimes even excessively, depersonalizing readings, such as that by Traverso (2002, 21), according to whom Hitler was, per se, "a sinister character whose popularity, outside of such a context, would never have gone beyond some Munich beer hall".
+^{27.} Even in relation to these cases there is no lack of strongly, and sometimes even excessively, depersonalizing readings, such as that by Traverso (2002, 21), according to whom Hitler was, per se, "a sinister character whose popularity, outside of such a context, would never have gone beyond some Munich beer hall."

-(a) the typical contexts and crisis situations (or 'charismatic situations') that in modern mass democracies, (b) because of a state of collective insecurity, disorder or effervescence, generate a widespread expectation or demand for (c) a certain type of political and charismatic-salvific discourse or message (d) matching a certain type of public representation or image of political leadership (e) which the leader has defined as the result of a process of "charismatic education" (f) that includes the acquisition of the capacity to manage political communication techniques (g) and the emergence of the leader within 'charismatic' communities or pre-existing groups (h) up to the point where the leader becomes an active driver of mass charismatic mobilization (i) and receives charismatic investiture through some institutionalized or symbolic form of popular acclamation (l) during a phase that coincides with the apex of the statu nascendi of the charismatic "us") (n) in accordance with a relationship based on the recognition of the mass of followers in the leader's protective authority and salvific mission.
+(a) the typical contexts and crisis situations (or "charismatic situations") that in modern mass democracies, (b) because of a state of collective insecurity, disorder or effervescence, generate a widespread expectation or demand for (c) a certain type of political and charismatic-salvific discourse or message (d) matching a certain type of public representation or image of political leadership, (e) which the leader has defined as the result of a process of "charismatic education" (f) that includes the acquisition of the capacity to manage political communication techniques (g) and the emergence of the leader within "charismatic" communities or preexisting groups (h) up to the point where the leader becomes an active driver of mass charismatic mobilization (i) and receives charismatic investiture through some institutionalized or symbolic form of popular acclamation (1) during a phase that coincides with the apex of the statu nascendi of the charismatic movement, and (m) with the process of formation of a new collective identity (a charismatic "us")28 (n) in accordance with a relationship based on the recognition of the mass of followers in the leader's protective authority and salvific mission.